 As an international student your prior education must meet certain requirements.

-1. A completed Bachelor's degree in Computing Science, Information Sciences, Artificial Intelligence or related area
+1. A completed Bachelor's degree in Computing Science, Business Informatics, or a related programme.

 2. Proficiency in English

 In order to take part in this programme, you need to have fluency in both written and spoken English.
 Non-native speakers of English* without a Dutch Bachelor's degree or VWO diploma need one of the following: